stephanemora/azure-docs.fr-fr/articles/search/search-howto-complex-data-types.md

 L’exemple suivant montre un schéma d’index JSON avec des champs simples, des collections et des types complexes.
 Notez qu’au sein d’un type complexe, chaque sous-champ a un type et peut avoir des attributs, comme c’est le cas pour les champs de niveau supérieur.
 Le schéma correspond à l’exemple de données ci-dessus. `Address` est un champ complexe qui n’est pas une collection (un hôtel a une adresse). `Rooms` est un champ de collection complexe (un hôtel a plusieurs chambres).

 <!---
-For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
+For indexes used in a [push-model data import](search-what-is-data-import.md) strategy, where you are pushing a JSON data set to an Azure Cognitive Search index, you can only have the basic syntax shown here: single complex types like `Address`, or a `Collection(Edm.ComplexType)` like `Rooms`.
 You cannot have complex types nested inside other complex types in an index used for push-model data ingestion.

 Indexers are a different story.
 When defining an indexer, in particular one used to build a knowledge store, your index can have nested complex types.
 An indexer is able to hold a chain of complex data structures in-memory, and when it includes a skillset, it can support highly complex data forms.
 For more information and an example, see [How to get started with knowledge store](knowledge-store-howto.md).
 -->